segdeha/rcv/README.md

 4. Allocate the ballots for the just-eliminated candidate to each ballot’s next-highest-ranked active candidate
 5. GOTO 1

 My motivation for building RCV was to better understand the dynamics of instant-runoff elections.
+Installation steps are below, but I have [the same code running on my website](https://andrew.hedges.name/experiments/rcv/) if you just want to try it out.

 ## Installation